Deadline: March 15, 2023

 Eligibility: Applicants for the Notari and Lennihan grants must be PhD students in good standing, at any stage of their career, and in any field.
 The Equity & Social Justice Grant is open to MA and MS students.
-All applicants must be enrolled for the Spring 2023 and Fall 2023 semesters.
+All applicants must be enrolled for the Fall 2024 and Fall 2023 semesters.
 Award recipients will be asked to participate in a presentation in Fall 2023.
-Please contact Adashima Oyo at email@example.com with questions.
+Please contact Adashima Oyo at firstname.lastname@example.org with questions.

 6th Annual Dr. Louise Lennihan Arts & Sciences Grant